hobayoba/D2TurnSkipper/Readme.md

 - it opens a chat window
   *solution*: ignore this, this's a normal behavior
-- from time to time activated D2TurnSkipper opens a settings window in the Game *solution*: wait for 5 seconds then it should close a settings windows, otherwise, press `Esc`
+- from time to time activated D2TurnSkipper opens a settings window in the Game *solution*: wait for 5 seconds then it should close a settings windows, otherwise, press `Esc` or change delay [here](https://github.com/hobayoba/D2TurnSkipper/blob/main/AutoTurnSkipper.py#L7) and restart D2TurnSkipper

 ------
 # Thanks